zaultavangar/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/11-introduction/10-relevance/30-relevance-ethics.md

 There are many advantages of biometric data in society.

-1. Many of the other verification methods have significant flaws or inconviences:
+1. Many of the other verification methods have significant flaws or inconveniences:

     Passwords can be guessed by hashing or brute force methods, only often requiring computation power.
 Passwords that are more complicated for computers to guess are often character sequences that are extremely difficult to remember, making it very inconvenient to use.
 Passwords are also very easy to change, especially for hackers who've already got past authentication.

     Emails are relatively easy to hack and make it simpler to hack other personal information together, often done with the help of phishing emails that lead you to other malicious sites in disguise to ask you to authenticate into other services that you use.

-    Physical hardware keys are inconvient due to the requirement of carrying them around and their ability to be easily lost or stolen.
+    Physical hardware keys are inconvenient due to the requirement of carrying them around and their ability to be easily lost or stolen.

 2. Biometric data is relatively difficult to fake:

     While biometric data is not completely fake proof, it does require effort such as taking very close up videos, or specifically recreating features from photos.
-Both of these which require extreme close contact with a specific person or extremely good equipment.
+Both of these require extreme close contact with a specific person or extremely good equipment.

 3. Biometric data is unique and difficult to change:

     Biometric data relies on unique features that you (or very few people) have, such as facial features or your voice.
 This makes it unique and secure.
-It is also difficult to change quickly by people with malicious intent, since biometric data make take some time to collect, process, and compress for usage in systems.
+It is also difficult to change quickly by people with malicious intent, since biometric data may take some time to collect, process, and compress for usage in systems.
 It also makes it more convenient for users, since it does not require effort to memorize or carry around, your features are always present with you.

 There are disadvantages of using biometric data in society.

 1. Biometric data is dangerous to have lying around:

     It is not safe to have compressed or complete biometric data present stored in systems or devices (for the verification process) where it could be vulnerable to cyberattacks.
-When retrieved, it can be easy use the data elsewhere or use it for identity fraud.
+When retrieved, it can be easily used elsewhere or used for identity fraud.

 2. Biometric data reading systems are not yet perfect: